punkduckable/NDDE/README.md

 trajectory.

-The backward method is more involved but essentially solves the adjoint equation and then uses this solution to compute the gradient of $L$ with respect to $\theta$ and $\tau$ (it returns these quantities).
+The backward method is more involved but essentially solves the adjoint equation and then uses this solution to compute the gradient of $L$ with respect to $\theta$, $\tau$, and $\phi$ (it returns these quantities).
 To do this, the backward method first fetches the data from the forward pass, sets up some tensors, and then solves the adjoint equation backward in time.
 We do this either using the forward Euler or RK2 solvers (The code is set up to the RK2 solver, though both solvers work).
-Once we have the discretized adjoint solution, we compute $dx(t_j)/d\theta$ and $dx(t_j)/d\tau$ for each
-$j$.
-We do this using the equations in the statement of theorem 1 of the paper.
-Finally, once we have these values, we can compute $dL/d\theta$ and $dL/d\tau$ using equation 4 in the paper.
+Once we have the discretized adjoint solution, we compute $\partial_{\theta} \mathcal{L}$ and $\partial \mathcal{L} / \partial \tau$.
+We do this using the equations in theorem 1 of the paper.
 Many of these steps involve computing integrals.
 We use the trapezoidal rule to evaluate all integrals.
 This function produces several plots; they are for debugging purposes.

 `Solver.py`: This file houses two DDE solvers: A forward Euler solver and a basic Runge Kutta solver.
 We use these solvers for the forward pass in the DDE_Adjoint class.
 We used the Forward